chrismurray1980/milestone-project-4-online-cookbook/readme.md

 Whenever a search is performed by the user, the results of the search are displayed in the search results page.
-At the top of the page; the user is informed of the number of recipes found in the search and each recipe returned is displayed as a recipe card which shows an image of the recipe; recipe name; information for the that recipe; and a 'view recipe' button which will redirect the user to the show_recipe.html for that specific recipe.
+At the top of the page; the user is informed of the number of recipes found in the search and each recipe returned is displayed as a recipe card which shows an image of the recipe; recipe name; information for that recipe; and a 'view recipe' button which will redirect the user to the show_recipe.html for that specific recipe.
 In the event that no results are found for the user search: the user is informed that no recipes were found and, in addition to this, there is a 'browse all' button which will show all the recipes based on number of likes to ensure a consistent flow for the website UX.